janstrng/Evaluating-IoT-devices/Framework.md

 ## Further work
 - Include and describe tools and methodology for tests.
-- Include practical example of use of the framework
+- Include practical example of use of the framework - Deebot 605
+- Evaluate scoring-system

 ## Definitions of Values